opendatateam/udata/docs/geopf.md

 ### Workflow

-1. Resolve the dataset's datastore (`geopf:push:datastore-id`, falling back to `GEOPF_DATASTORE_ID` for datasets pushed before that tracking existed), and collect `geopf:push:stored-data-id` from each of its push resources.
+1. Resolve the dataset's datastore (`geopf:push:datastore-id` dataset extra; datasets with no pin yet are skipped), and collect `geopf:push:stored-data-id` from each of its push resources.
 2. For each stored data id, query `GET /datastores/{datastore_id}/offerings?stored_data={stored_data_id}`.
 3. For each offering: create a new resource if none with matching `geopf:offering:id` exists, or update the URL if it changed.
 4. Remove any resources whose `geopf:offering:id` no longer appears in the live offering set.